SolarSpore/Custom-Rover-Robot-/README.md

-# ESP32 4WD Rover: Modular Robotics Platform
+# ESP32 4WD Rover

-A Wi-Fi-connected, 4-wheel-drive rover built around an ESP32, dual L298N motor drivers, and a growing stack of ROS 2 tooling.
-This robot is the first hardware node in a broader modular robotics platform aimed at multi-robot control, telemetry, OTA updates, and home automation integration.
+A Wi-Fi-connected, 4-wheel-drive rover built around an ESP32 and dual L298N motor drivers.
+This is the first hardware node of the **Robotics Platform** (see the platform README at the repository root).
+This README covers the robot itself: hardware, wiring, network protocol, and firmware.
+The ROS 2 control side (gamepad teleop, the UDP bridge, Foxglove) is documented in the platform README.

 Design is loosely inspired by the classic Arduino/ESP32 obstacle-avoiding and line-tracking smartcar chassis builds, reworked around an ESP32 as the main controller and a 4-motor, dual-driver layout instead of a single H-bridge.